alex-hhh/emacs-sql-indent/README.md

 # Installation

+You can install a released version of this package from [GNU ELPA](http://elpa.gnu.org/packages/sql-indent.html), by running the following commands in Emacs:

+    M-x package-install RET sql-indent RET

-To install this package, open the file `sql-indent.el` in Emacs and type
+To install sql-indent from this repository, open the file `sql-indent.el` in Emacs and type:

     M-x package-install-from-buffer RET